AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 }
 {% endhighlight %}

-I saw "roughly equivalent" because there is a small difference between code generated by the compiler and what you are able to express using C#.
+I say "roughly equivalent" because there is a small difference between code generated by the compiler and what you are able to express using C#.
 The above code generates both a property called `Name` and a method called `get_Name`.
 If you leave it up to the C# compiler however, you get only the method named `get_Name`.